 Minimizing Pesticide Risks

-The dangers of most pesticides are minimized if they’re correctly applied.
-The Environmental Protection Agency (EPA) has banned the use of certain chemicals, and allows others to be applied only by professionals—and even then only under specified conditions.
-But if you are still (rightly) concerned about pesticide exposure, you can get info from the sources listed below and by doing your own research (just search for the name of the pesticide or chemical and the word “safety”).
+The dangers of most pesticides are minimized via correct application.
+The Environmental Protection Agency (EPA) has banned certain chemicals, and allows others to be applied only by professionals—and even then only under specified conditions.
+But if you are still (rightly) concerned about pesticide exposure, you can get info on specific products from the EPA’s pesticide selector.
+You'll also learn much by doing your own research (just search for the name of the pesticide or chemical and the word “safety”).
 If you find a notice that an EPA review is underway—or that researchers or citizens’ groups are urging one—it’s a red flag.

 If you turn to a pro, you get some protection from the certification and licensing standards established by states in response to federal requirements.
 Every licensed company must employ at least one professional who has passed a test certifying their knowledge of pests and the chemicals used to control them.